What is Section 138 Notice?

 Section 138 Notice can be used when a cheque has bounced or payment wasn’t received.
 It enables the beneficiary to send a notice to the cheque issuer under Section 138 of the Negotiable Instruments Act, within 30 days of cheque return/non-payment.
 It is a serious and a firm order to the cheque issuer that if the payment isn’t processed, the beneficiary will proceed further action.
 Getting filed under section 138 notice is a punishable offense.

 How to use it?

 The notice should contain a reference to Section 138 of the Negotiable Instruments Act, information about when the cheque was presented, the reason for non-realization of payment and a request to the cheque issuer to arrange for payment through alternate means.
 A Section 138 Notice must be presented to the cheque issuer within 30 days of return of cheque due to non-payment to be valid.
 It should also mention the amount payable and the order details if necessary.

-Let us draft a Section 138 notice for you from scratch, personalized and customized as per your needs!
+Let us draft a Section 138 (Cheque Dishonor Notice) from scratch, personalized and customized as per your needs!